George Li

 George Li (黎卓宇 (Lí zhuōyǔ); born August 24, 1995) is an American concert pianist who was a recipient of an Avery Fisher Career Grant in 2016 and silver medalist of the 2015 International Tchaikovsky Competition.

 Early life

 George Li was born on August 24, 1995, in Boston, Massachusetts, to parents from the People's Republic of China.
-He began piano lessons at the age of 4, and later studied with Yin Chengzong, before transferring to teachers Wha Kyung Byun and Russell Sherman.
+He began piano lessons at the age of 4, and later studied with Yin Chengzong, before transferring to teachers Wha Kyung Byun and Russell Sherman at the prestigious Walnut Hill School for the Arts and New England Conservatory.

+Education

+He graduated from the prestigious Walnut Hill School and the New England Conservatory Preparatory School, where he studied with Wha Kyung Byun and Russell Sherman.

+Accepted at Curtis Institute of Music, The Juilliard School, Harvard University, and Yale University, Li chose to enroll in the highly-selective and prestigious dual degree program at Harvard University and the New England Conservatory, where he graduated in 2018.
+He received his New England Conservatory's artist diploma program in 2022.